DNXLabs/DMS/README.md

-## 12 - You should be able to answer the following questions:
+## 11 - You should be able to answer the following questions:

    ###### 1 - Was the task complete without any errors?

-   *** :confused: If there is a error, have you followed the steps on the section "Working with an Amazon-Managed Oracle Database as a Source for AWS DMS" on the link below ?
+   *** :confused: If there is a error, have you followed the steps on the section "Using an AWS-managed MySQL-compatible database as a source for AWS DMS" on the link below ?
-    Oracle as a Source: https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.Oracle.html
+    MySQL as a Source: https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.MySQL.html#CHAP_Source.MySQL.AmazonManaged

     Once you have fixed the error, you can restart the task Click on Start/Resume - Restart***

-   ###### 2 - Are you able to find the data on RDS Mysql target?
+   ###### 2 - Are you able to find the data on RDS PostgreSQL target?

    ###### 3 - Were the tables created in UPPER CASE or lower case?
 Why?